 If you plan to complement your new 4K TV by also upgrading your A/V receiver or sound bar, you'll want to check to see if their inputs/outputs are HDMI 2.0 and HDCP 2.2 enabled.

-Samsung's UBD-K8500 Ultra HD Blu-ray player has two HDMI outputs.
+Most Ultra HD Blu-ray players have two HDMI outputs.
 The “main” output is HDCP 2.2-compliant, so you can enjoy a 4K picture with your compatible Ultra HD TV.
 Connect the audio output to your non-2.2 receiver or sound bar for clean, clear sound.

 One clever workaround is to choose a 4K video source with dual HDMI outputs, which makes it possible for the video signal to bypass the receiver.
-Samsung's UBD-K8500 Ultra HD Blu-ray player has this feature (see photo, above).
-We're hoping that all UHD Blu-ray players will offer dual HDMI outs, for maximum compatibility with connected equipment.
+Most current Ultra HD Blu-ray players have this feature (see photo, above).

-The transition to Ultra High Definition will certainly frustrate some early adopters who, at some point, won’t be able to watch some types of 4K content on their non-HDCP-2.2-capable TVs.
-But overall, the widespread adoption of HDCP 2.2 should help the entire 4K ecosystem grow and thrive by making Hollywood studios and other content providers feel confident about making more premium 4K material available.
+Despite those early hiccups, the widespread adoption of HDCP 2.2 will help the entire 4K ecosystem grow and thrive by making Hollywood studios and other content providers feel confident about making more premium 4K material available.